An approachable, non-judgmental space to better understand yourself and your experiences.

 Payment: Payment is due at the time of service.
 I accept cash, checks, all major credit cards, and HSA/FSA.

-Insurance: I do not accept insurance, with the aim of keeping you in control of your treatment without limits or restrictions dictated by insurance companies.
-I can provide statements called Superbills that you can submit to your insurance for potential partial or full reimbursement.
+Insurance: I do not accept insurance, with the aim of keeping you in control of your healthcare without limits or restrictions dictated by insurance companies.
+If you have out-of-network coverage through your insurance, I can provide a receipt of services that can be submitted for potential partial reimbursement.
+Please be aware that a diagnosis is required to submit these forms to insurance.